 A Swift and Speedy Settlement

 State, County: Oregon, Clark County Claims Alleged: Landlord/Tenant Injuries Alleged: Wrongful Eviction Based on Disability The Overview Smith Freed Eberhard obtained favorable outcome for its client in a case that could have ended in a payment many times larger than…Read more »

-Oregon Landlord Tenant Law for CGL Insurers and Claims Reps
+Oregon Landlord Tenant Law for Commercial General Liability Insurers and Claims Representatives

-Smith Freed Eberhard Partner Ryan McLellan and Senior Attorney Sean Conner discuss Landlord Tenant Claims in Oregon and how they relate to claims under commercial general liability policies.
-Ryan and Sean will discuss common situations where landlord/tenant claims will implicate CGLs,…Read more »
+Smith Freed Eberhard Partner Ryan McLellan and Senior Attorney Sean Conner discuss landlord tenant claims in Oregon and how they relate to claims under commercial general liability policies.
+Webinar Available On-Demand Enter your email below to request more information on this…Read more »

 2018 – Year In Review – Commercial Lines in Oregon

-Smith Freed Eberhard Partner Bill Taaffe discusses major cases of the past year in Oregon.
-In this one hour presentation, Bill focuses on the following cases: (OR) Case affecting the discoverability of physician-patient communications.(OR) Cases enforcing the complicity doctrine in…Read more »
+Webinar Available On-Demand Enter your email below to request more information on this webinar. > Smith Freed Eberhard Partner Bill Taaffe discusses major cases of the past year in Oregon.
+In this one hour presentation, Bill focuses on the following…Read more »